lairdstewart/lairdstewart.github.io/readability-is-overrated.md

 grokable.
 And I typically take others to mean that as well.
 However, it seems that some think of readable code like they think of readable prose: that which is straightforward, simple, and pleasing.
 Code and prose share many similarities, but they are not the same.
-Therefore we shouldn't expect our preferences for clearly written English to translate to good code.
+Therefore, we shouldn't expect our preferences for clearly written English to translate to good code.
 According to this definition, Example 3-7 from Clean Code is readable.  `includeSetupAndTeardownPages()` is visually clean, quick to read, and appears straightforward.
 However, after